Checking the removed shock absorber

 Tighten the nut

-- Nicks or risks on the stem, wear of the stem before the chrome layer comes off
+- Nicks or marks on the rod, wear of the rod until the chrome layer comes off

-The absence of a chrome layer is checked by the reddening of the stem when it is wetted with a solution of copper sulfate
+The absence of a chrome layer is checked by the redness of the rod when wetting it with a solution of copper sulfate

-Unsatisfactory operation of the shock absorber (frequent "breakdowns", vehicle sway):
+Unsatisfactory performance of the shock absorber (frequent breakdowns, car rocking):

 - Insufficient amount of fluid in the shock absorber

-Remove the shock absorber from the car, disassemble, replace the faulty parts and add fluid
+Remove the shock absorber from the car, disassemble it, replace faulty parts and add fluid

-Insufficient force on the rebound stroke (when the shock absorber is stretched):
+Insufficient force during the recoil stroke (when stretching the shock absorber):

 Replace damaged parts